rameshKrSah/data_stru_notes_impl/trees/README.md

 BFS traverses the tree level by level and depth by depth.

 DFS explores a path all the way to a leaf before backtracking and exploring another path.
-There are three types of DFS:
+There are three types of DFS.

 	1. Pre-order : Root - Left - Right
 	2. Post-order : Left -  Right - Root
 	3. In-order : Left - Root - Right

 Inorder traversal reads the element in ascending order and for descending order do traversal in Right - Root - Left order.

 ### Pre-order DFS traversal